 Google is committed to growing the open source ecosystem.
 The more open source developers there are in the world, the healthier and more sustainable the entire community will be.

-Since 2005, the Google Summer of Code program has brought together over 18,000 students with 746 open source organizations under the guidance of 17,000+ mentors.
+Since 2005, the Google Summer of Code program has brought together over 19,000 new contributors/students with over 800 open source organizations under the guidance of 18,000+ mentors.

 Is Google Summer of Code (GSoC) a recruiting program?

 No. If you are interested in working for Google, please visit the Google jobs website.

 Is GSoC considered an internship, a job, or any form of employment?

 No. GSoC is an activity that a participant performs as an independent developer for which they are paid a stipend.
 Participants are not employed by, working at, or for, Google.

 Are mentoring organizations required to use the code produced by students?

 No. While we hope that all the code that comes out of this program will find a happy home, we don’t require organizations to use the contributor's code.